Is Cooking Your Dog’s Food Worth it?

 It helps to understand a bit about the history of dog diets first.
 As both capable hunters and scavengers, dogs ate from a diverse menu when they began accompanying humans.
 An omnivorous diet of protein, carbohydrate and fat sources is most healthy for them; pups in good health can handle the fat in their diet more effectively than humans can — their bodies use it for energy and then efficiently clear it from the bloodstream.

 The caveats?
 Dogs have different nutrient requirements than people.
 For example, they need high-quality protein, more calcium and more minerals for their proportional body size.
 Calcium is particularly critical.
-In The Complete Holistic Dog Book, co-author Dr. Katy Sommers, DVM, notes that “calcium is perhaps the single most important supplement for a successful home-cooked diet.
+In The Complete Holistic Dog Book, co-author Dr. Katy Sommers, notes that “calcium is perhaps the single most important supplement for a successful home-cooked diet.
 Even if you’re feeding a variety of foods, you’ll need to supply an extra source of calcium.”
 (She also points out that, if you’re mixing homemade and commercial foods, you don’t need to supplement as heavily, as commercial foods contain adequate or possibly even excessive amounts of calcium and phosphorus.)

-Watch-outs for What to Cook for Dogs
+What to Watch Out for When Cooking for Dogs

-As much as pups might beg for their humans’ snacks, there are some foods that dogs should never be given, including macadamia nuts, chocolate, tea, coffee, raisins, grapes, onions or excessive amounts of garlic.
+As much as pups might beg for their humans’ snacks, there are some foods that dogs should never be given, including macadamia nuts, chocolate, tea, coffee, raisins, grapes, onions, or excessive amounts of garlic.
 And, of course, check with your veterinarian before making big changes to your dog’s diet, particularly if they have any preexisting health conditions.
 Once you get the green light, make the changes gradually to avoid digestive upsets; introduce new foods slowly, substituting a small proportion of the new food for the old over time.
 Finally, be careful not to provide too many overall calories (energy), as obesity is just as unhealthy for dogs as it is for humans; your vet can help you determine how much your dog should be eating.

 Food safety is also an issue: While dogs have many defenses against bacteria, parasites and other food-borne pathogens, they are not immune to them.
 Be sure to keep utensils clean, perishables refrigerated and ingredients cooked to appropriate internal temperatures to kill off any unwanted bugs.
 This is particularly important for puppies, old dogs or those with a health condition that makes them vulnerable to food-borne illness.